Do I need a screening mammogram or a diagnostic mammogram? Your questions answered

 octubre30,2024

-A mammogram is a great tool to check on your breast health.
+A Mamograma is a great tool to check on your breast health.
 By providing detailed images of your breast tissue, this X-ray imaging test allows your care team to look for signs of Cáncer de Mama.
 And the earlier you detect breast cancer, the more treatment options you have.

 While many women have heard about the importance of mammograms, it’s common for them to ask, “Do I need a screening mammogram or a diagnostic mammogram?”
 These two types of mammograms have some similarities, but there are also some key differences.